MudasirBashirBhatti/MudasirBashirBhatti/README.md

 # 👋 Hi, I'm Mudasir Bashir!

 Welcome to my GitHub!
-I'm a passionate **MERN Stack Developer** with expertise in building modern web applications.
+I'm a passionate **MERN/PERN Stack Developer** with expertise in building modern web applications.
 I love creating efficient, scalable and user-friendly solutions using the latest technologies.
 Let's connect and collaborate!

 ---

 ## 🚀 About Me

-- 🔭 I’m currently working on building full-stack web applications using the **MERN stack** (MongoDB, Express, React, Node.js).
+- 🔭 I’m currently working on building full-stack web applications using the **MERN/PERN stack** (MongoDB/PostgreSql, Express, React/Next, Node.js).

 - 🌱 I’m always learning and improving my skills in **Next.js**, **Redux Toolkit**, **Tailwind CSS**, and more!